 In order to be considered for graduate transfer credit at UWL, these requirements must be met:

 - Transfer credits will not be accepted with grades lower than "B" (not "BC" or "B-") or equivalent nor with grades of "pass."
-Staff from the Office of International Education may assist in evaluation of courses from international institutions.
+Staff from the Admissions Office may assist in evaluation of courses from international institutions.

 - The institution offering the course must be regionally accredited at the graduate level if it is a domestic institution, or internationally recognized if it is an international institution.

 - The course must be acceptable for graduate credit toward a graduate degree at the offering institution and must be appropriate to a degree at UWL.